 Upper Antelope Canyon is a slot canyon a few minutes away from Page.
 While each turn and bend of the canyon leaves you in awe, the incredible light beams multiple this experience tenfold.
 The best time to see the sun extending its transparent arms into the depth of the canyon is from late March until early October.

 Lower Antelope Canyon, the closest sibling of Upper Antelope Canyon, is another place you should put on your Arizona road trip itinerary.
-There are many similarities between these two slot canyon.
+There are many similarities between these two slot canyons.
 The major difference, though, hides in their walls.
-While the distance between the walls of Upper Antelope Canyon is wide, Lower Antelope Canyon keeps its walls close to each other.
-In some places they are so close that you need to climb ladders to move forward.
+While the distance between the walls of Upper Antelope Canyon is relatively wide, Lower Antelope Canyon keeps its walls close to each other.
+In some places they are almost adjacent so that you need to climb ladders to move forward.

 You can surely spend the entire day exploring a few more highlights of Page.
-Yet since you have only 6 day for the entire road trip through Arizona, it’s time to hit the road again.
+Yet since you have only 6 days for the entire road trip across Arizona, it’s time to hit the road again.
 The next stop is Flagstaff.

 READ MORE: What to Do in Page, Arizona